Dynamical Landauer Principle: Quantifying Information Transmission by Thermodynamics: Appendix

-Now, we will briefly recall the work extraction scenario from \AA berg's approach~\cite{Aberg2013} (see also Appendix~\ref{App:Proof-MainResult-WorkExtraction}).
-First, for a system with Hamiltonian $H$ in contact with a large heat bath in temperature $T$, the thermal equilibrium is depicted by the {\em thermal state} defined by $ \gamma_H\coloneqq e^{-\frac{H}{k_BT}}/{\rm tr}(e^{-\frac{H}{k_BT}}), $ where $k_B$ is the Boltzmann constant.
+Now, we will briefly recall the work extraction scenario from \AA berg's approach~\cite{Aberg2013} (see also the companion paper~\cite{CompanionPRA2} Section~IV.A).
+First, for a system with Hamiltonian $H$ in contact with a large heat bath in temperature $T$, the thermal equilibrium is described by the {\em thermal state} $ \gamma_H~\coloneqq~e^{-\frac{H}{k_BT}}/{\rm tr}\left(e^{-\frac{H}{k_BT}}\right), $ where $k_B$ is the Boltzmann constant.
 To address work extraction, suppose the system is in an energy-incoherent state $\rho$; namely, it satisfies $\left[\rho,\gamma_H\right]=0$.
 Then one can stay in the energy eigenbasis and treat both $\rho$ and $\gamma_H$ classically.
 In particular, they can be viewed as random variables which output eigenenergies according to their probability distributions in the energy eigenbasis.
 The goal is to apply certain physical processes to transform $\rho$ into some final state, usually thermal, and extract reusable energy, also known as {\em work}.
 Intuitively, not every transformation is allowed.
 In \AA berg's scenario~\cite{Aberg2013}, allowed processes are combinations of the following two kinds of operations.
-The first is tuning the energy levels of the system's Hamiltonian without changing the state (isentropic process).
-The second is thermalization which will bring the input state to the thermal state with the corresponding Hamiltonian.
+The first is tuning the energy levels of the system's Hamiltonian without changing the state (isentropic process; also known as {\em quench}).
+The second is thermalisation, which will bring the input state to the thermal state with the corresponding Hamiltonian and a given background temperature $0<T<\infty$ (i.e., putting the system in contact with a large enough heat bath in this temperature so that the system reaches thermal equilibrium).
 The energy gain during operations of the first kind defines extractable work, which is again treated as a random variable.
-Note that thermalization is assumed to contribute no work gain.
+Note that thermalisation is assumed to contribute no work gain.
 Now, following Ref.~\cite{Aberg2013}, a random variable $X$ is said to have a {\em $(\epsilon,\delta)$-deterministic value $x$} if the probability to find $|X-x|\le\delta$ is strictly larger than $1-\epsilon$.
 In other words, $\delta$ represents the precision that the random variable can take the value $x$, and $1-\epsilon$ is the probability of doing so.
 Let $W_{\rm ext,(1)}^{(\epsilon,\delta)}\left(\rho,H\right)$ denote the highest possible $(\epsilon,\delta)$-deterministic extractable work among all allowed processes acting on initial state $\rho$ with the same initial and final Hamiltonian $H$.
-Then the quantity $W_{\rm ext,(1)}^{\epsilon}\left(\rho,H\right)\coloneqq\lim_{\delta\to0}W_{\rm ext,(1)}^{(\epsilon,\delta)}\left(\rho,H\right)$, which is called the {\em one-shot $\epsilon$-deterministic extractable work of $\rho$ subject to $H$}, characterizes the highest extractable work with arbitrarily well precision, up to a failure probability no greater than $\epsilon$.
-It has been shown that~\cite{Aberg2013}
+Then the quantity $W_{\rm ext,(1)}^{\epsilon}\left(\rho,H\right)\coloneqq\lim_{\delta\to0}W_{\rm ext,(1)}^{(\epsilon,\delta)}\left(\rho,H\right)$, which is called the {\em one-shot $\epsilon$-deterministic extractable work of $\rho$ subject to $H$}, characterises the highest extractable work with arbitrarily well precision, up to a failure probability no greater than $\epsilon$.
+It has been shown that, for $0<\epsilon\le1-1/\sqrt{2}$~\cite{Aberg2013},